RTC/IL Fall 2019 Newsletter

 Kennedy, J., & Hall, J.P.
 (2019).
 For adults with disabilities, Medicaid expansion works.
 The Hill.

-Thanks to all who visited our exhibit at the NCIL conference in July and at the APRIL conference in October.
+Thanks to all who visited our exhibit at the NICL conference in July and at the APRIL conference in October.
 RTC/PICL research partners gave many presentations this year:

 - Kelsey Shinnick Goddard and Lillie Greiman presented "Living IL is not One Size Fits All" at the Association of Programs in Rural Independent Living (APRIL) conference.

-- Hayley Steinlage and Lillie Greiman presented "Moving Out: Preparing and Empowering Young Adults in Transition" at the National Council on Independent Living (NCIL) conference.
+- Hayley Steinlage and Lillie Greiman presented "Moving Out: Preparing and Empowering Young Adults in Transition" at the National Council on Independent Living (NICL) conference.

 - Jean Hall, Katie Batza, and Noelle Kurth presented "Intersectionality of Disability and LGBTQ: Historical Context and Current Health Disparities" at the American Public Health Association annual meeting.